Olha Herasymyuk: Journalism

-Lokhvitsky zemstvo school project under the project of A. Slastion
+Lokhvitsky zemstvo school project under the project of Opanas Slastion

 The Lokhvitsky zemstvo school project was created by public activists to save hundreds of unique schools in Poltava region which were built in Lokhvytskyi zemstvo in the early 20th century.
 The curator of the project is Olha Herasymyuk.
 She, together with other activists and architects, searches for the school of O. Slastion in the Poltava region and makes representations about assigning her architectural monuments.